The Surprising Difficulty of Search in Model-Based Reinforcement Learning: The Challenge of Search

 \subsection{Why does search harm MR.Q?}

-Since model accuracy does not appear to be the primary driver of performance, we now investigate what factors are responsible.
+Given that model accuracy does not fully explain these results, we now investigate what other factors are responsible.
 Following \citet{lin2025td, wang2025bootstrapped, zhan2025bootstrap}, we hypothesize that distribution shift and its downstream effects on value estimation are the key bottleneck to search performance.

 Consider the standard value function update used by both TD-MPC2 and MR.Q, based on a value target that evaluates a learned policy network~$\pi$: